andrew/ultimate-awesome/README.md

 - [awesome-jphp](https://github.com/jphp-group/awesome-jphp) - A curated list of amazingly awesome JPHP libraries, resources and shiny things.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.
 - [awesome-js](https://github.com/kevinbluer/awesome-js) - A growing (and far from complete) list of JavaScript resources.
-- [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
-Written by some people at Khoury Finance.
 - [Desk-Setups-for-Programmers](https://github.com/lifeparticle/Desk-Setups-for-Programmers) - 🖥 Desk Setups for Programmers.
 - [awesome-cocktail](https://github.com/limejuny/awesome-cocktail) - 국내 칵테일/위스키 바 리스트.
 - [awesome-monocular-3D-reconstruction](https://github.com/LinZhuoChen/awesome-monocular-3D-reconstruction) - A list of papers about monocular reconstruction (processing).